jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

     (cc) for the purposes of Part 10B, and sections 6, 6A, 6B, 156 to 165, 174AA, 176, 177, and 177A to 177CA, includes an amount payable in relation to a loan made under the small business cashflow scheme:
     (cd) for the purposes of sections 6 to 6B, 156 to 165, 173L, 173M, 173S, 173T, 174AA, and 176 to 177CA, includes an amount payable in relation to a grant made under the COVID-19 resurgence support payments scheme or another COVID-19 support payments scheme:
     (ce) for the purposes of sections 6 to 6B, 156 to 165, 174AA, and 176 to 177CA, includes an amount payable in relation to a grant made under the cost of living payments scheme:
+    (cf) for the purposes of sections 6 to 6B, 120C, 156 to 165, 174AA, 177B, 177CA, and 183C, includes an amount payable in relation to an entitlement under the final-year fees-free scheme:
     (d) for the purpose of sections 176, 177, and 177A to 177D, means—but does not include—
       (i) a tax, levy or duty of any type imposed by a tax law, regardless of how the tax, levy or duty is described:
       (ii) an amount deemed by a tax law to be a tax, levy or duty: